deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 Benchmark source code
 in [deep_causality/benches ](https://github.com/deepcausality-rs/deep_causality/tree/main/deep_causality/benches)

-Algorithms running over large graphs (10k or more nodes) show the most significant performance gains because of the improved CPU cache hit rate and the overall improved memory layout of the new CSR representation.
+The new architecture causes the largest and most significant performance gains for algorithms running over large graphs (10k or more nodes) because of its close alignment with contemporary hardware.
+By combining an instantaneous O(1) lookup with a perfectly linear scan over a node's neighbors, Ultragraph creates the ideal scenario for the CPU's prefetcher to easily anticipates a straight-line sprint through memory.
+The result becomes more notable the more data the prefetcher can load ahead of time, thus the disproportional performance gains on larger graphs.

 ### Memory Usage and Scaling